jgobi/easy-ldap-auth/README.md

 # easy-ldap-auth

-Makes LDAP authentication easy, with just enough options.
+Wrapper for the `ldapjs` library that makes LDAP authentication easy, with just enough options.
 Inspired by [ldap-authentication](https://github.com/shaozi/ldap-authentication).

 ## Why?